davetron5000/faas-is-a-what-now/markdown/more_functions.md

 !STOPBG node js/server.js

-OK, so what has this to do with events and function?
+OK, so what has this to do with events and functions?
 One more step before we're done.
 We want to store the email address in a database and then fire off a background job to send a welcome email to that address.

 We'll fake this out by creating some classes.
 First, we'll make a very cheesy database: